ThomasMckeown/mvc/README.md

   # My System #

   This system allows the user to look up characters and their details.
-The system will alway the user to filter characters by their class as showen below.
+The system will allow the user to filter characters by their class as shown below.
 To do this you can click on the different class buttons.
   This will change the characters that are displayed with the ones categorised by the class you clicked on: